-Draft 2024 Standard method
+2024 Standard method

-- 4.17 The Government published a proposed revision to the standard method of calculating an area's housing need in August 2024.
-This would base the figure on an area's existing housing stock rather than the 2014 household projections as is used currently.
-It would continue to include an affordability adjustment, but also delete the 35% uplift requirement for the 20 largest urban areas in England. - 4.18 The 2024 draft new standard method housing need for Greater Nottingham over the Plan period would be 64,890, this is an increase over the 2023 housing need figure (59,364) of 5,526.
-The new standard method would result in increased housing need in Broxtowe, Gedling and Rushcliffe Boroughs, but a lower need in Nottingham City. - 4.19 Table 2 below shows how the Greater Nottingham housing supply figures from 2023 Strategic Housing Land Availability Assessments compare to the level of housing need as calculated using the draft 2024 standard method.
+- 4.11 The Government published a new standard method for calculating an area's housing need in December 2024.
+This bases the housing need figure on an area's existing housing stock rather than the 2014 household projections as used previously.
+It continues to include an affordability adjustment, but there is no 35% uplift requirement for the 20 largest urban areas in England. - 4.12 The new standard method housing need for the Strategic Plan area over the Plan period would be 48,572, this is a decrease over the 2023 housing need figure (51,084) of 2,512.
+The new standard method would result in increased housing need in Broxtowe and Rushcliffe Boroughs, but a lower need in Nottingham City.

+4.13 Table 2 below shows how the Greater Nottingham housing supply figures from 2023 Strategic Housing Land Availability Assessments compare to the level of housing need as calculated using the 2024 standard method.